warlock1999/privatespace/README.md

   - `apps.test.ts`: Test suite for validating apps

-## Getting Started

-This repository is intended to serve as a template for creating your own app store.
-Follow these steps to get started:

-1. Click the "Use this template" button to create a new repository based on this template
-2. Customize the apps or add your own app folders in the `apps/` directory
-3. Test your app store by using it with Runtipi

 ## Documentation

 For detailed instructions on creating your own app store, please refer to the official guide: